- Lithium Battery knowledge

 How batteries are made, and why it matters.

 The batteries used in electric bikes are made up of cells.
-As of early 2020, they have largely standardized to the 18650 cell.
+As of early 2021, they have largely standardized to the 18650 cells, and some are now moving to the slightly larger 21700 cells.
 This cell is 18mm in diameter and 65mm long (the 0 is for round) and looks just like an AA flashlight battery, only larger.
-There are some new packs using the slightly larger 21700 cells, time will tell if these become the new standard.

 There are many other shapes and sizes of cells, but these 18650 cells are produced in enormous quantity, and used in everything from laptops to Tesla cars.
 (Tesla is now using 21700 cells) There is tough competition among the big players, so they are constantly improving.